chuanqixu/SISSOkit/README.md

 Arguments in `SISSO.in`, descriptors, coefficients and intercepts in `SISSO.out` are all accessible by getting the attributes.

 Prediction values, training errors, prediction errors can be acquired by calling the methods.

+### Documentation

+For more detailed information about SISSOkit, please read documentation `./docs/build/html/index.html`, which is generated automatically by sphinx.